edunham/slides/humanhacking/index.rst

     fit the pattern of contributors who've turned out to be useful

-body language of online communication
+Body Language of Online Communication
 -------------------------------------

 .. figure:: _drawn/mirroring.png